Frederisk/Wikitext-VSCode-Extension/README.md

 - Updated minimist to prevent a known security vulnerability.
 - Added several parenthesis auto-closing rules.
 - Fixed some issues with brackets closing automatically.
 - Fixed some rendering issues in table syntax.
+- Some mistakes of Template and Internal Link rendering.

 <!-- ## Extension Settings
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.